Our focus

 Case study: Global Women’s Network

-In a milestone step for gender diversity and inclusion at GKP, we established our Global Women’s Network (“GWN”) in 2022.
-The purpose of the GWN is to create additional growth opportunities for women within the business and to help us drive inclusivity and representation.
+The Company has established the Global Women’s Network (“GWN”) whose purpose is to create additional growth opportunities for women within the business and to help us drive inclusivity and representation.
 The network is sponsored by our Chief Executive Officer and focuses on:

 Generating economic value for Kurdistan

-Since our entry into Kurdistan in 2007, we have created significant economic value for the region.
-To date, we have invested with our partners around $3 billion gross in the exploration, development and production of crude oil, $2 billion of which has been spent in the Shaikan Field and $1.1 billion across three other licences which have since been relinquished.
-GKP and other International Oil Companies (“IOCs”) have funded all at-risk capital to develop the region’s industry, which has been enabled by the mutually beneficial risk and reward structure of the Production Sharing Contract.
+Since our entry into Kurdistan in 2007, GKP has created significant economic value for the region.
+To date, the Company has invested with its partners over $3 billion gross in the exploration, development and production of crude oil, $2 billion of which has been spent in the Shaikan Field and over $1 billion across three other licences which have since been relinquished.
+GKP and other International Oil Companies (“IOCs”) have funded all at-risk capital to develop the region’s industry, which has been enabled by the mutually beneficial risk and reward structure of our Production Sharing Contract.

-Our investment, as well as the size of the Shaikan Field and its track record of profitable production growth, have made us a key participant in the rapid development of the Kurdistan oil industry.
-The Shaikan Field alone has generated over $1.5 billion of revenues for the Kurdistan Regional Government in the last five years.
+GKP’s investment, as well as the size of the Shaikan Field and its track record of profitable production growth, has made the Company a key participant in the rapid development of the Kurdistan oil industry.
+The Shaikan Field alone has generated over $1.4 billion of revenues for the government in the last five years.

 Local community engagement